SpektraSystems/Microsoft-Cloud-Workshop/container-and-devops/README.md

 # Introduction

-In the Container and DevOps workshop, attendees will deploy Azure Container Service through scale, load balancing, and service discovery.
+In the Container and DevOps workshop, attendees will deploy Azure Kubernetes Service through scale, load balancing, and service discovery.
 In addition,
 * Create & run a Docker Application
-* Deploy to the Azure Container Service
+* Deploy to the Azure Kubernetes Service
 * Scale the application and test availability

 # Sign-up for Workshop Environment